 How about making the tires themselves airtight?
 There are tubless tires that you can run without sealant, but to make these tires airtight, they need thick rubber coatings on their casings.
-And this makes them less supple, so they are in effect slower than a more supple tire with a lightweight inner tube – as shown by the steel drum test of a Schwalbe Tubeless vs. Standard tire (above, from http://www.bicyclerollingresistance.com).
+And this makes them less supple, so they are in effect slower than a more supple tire with a lightweight inner tube.

-Tubeless tires have their place: They are great for preventing pinch flats, and most of Compass’ wider models, which are intended to be ridden off-pavement, are tubeless-compatible.
+Tubeless tires may not be faster, but they have their place: They are great for preventing pinch flats, and most of Rene Herse’s wider models, which are intended to be ridden off-pavement, are tubeless-compatible.
 And yet for most of us, pinch flats aren’t really an issue any longer, even on gravel roads, because we now run wide tires – mostly because they roll faster on rough surfaces, but also because they are less likely to bottom out and pinch-flat.

 What about puncture resistance?
 The sealant inside the tires can seal small punctures.
 However, in my experience, the hassle of dealing with the setup and maintenance of tubeless tires outweighs the hassle of fixing the occasional flat tire.
 If you want the simplicity of tubes with the puncture resistance of sealant, simply pour some sealant into your inner tubes – many riders report that this self-seals punctures, too.

 In the future, I will run my tires tubeless when I ride across really rough terrain – like our recent passhunting adventure in Japan (above) – but not for my normal riding on paved and gravel roads.

 If you’ve been curious about running your tires tubeless, check out our illustrated how-to guide on setting up tires tubeless.
 With the right technique, it’s possible to seat the tire even without an air compressor.
-This makes it easy to set up tubeless tires at home or even when traveling.
+This makes it easy to set up tubeless tires at home or when traveling.

 Other posts in this series: